robelgeremew/pool-point-counter/README.md

-# About the app
+# About the App
-* you know how we used keep track of the score while we was playing pool. well the pool point counter is there for the rescue
+* The Pool Point Counter app helps you easily keep track of scores while playing pool.
-* interactive app that lets user keep track of the points scored
+* It is an interactive app that lets users track points scored.

-# Edge cases
+# Edge Cases
-* when user writes input that is out of range (1-15) then the alert will display a message
+* When the user inputs a value out of the range (1-15), an alert will display a message.
-* when user writes foul that is negative then the alert will display a message
+* When the user inputs a negative value for a foul, an alert will display a message.
-* when user writes input that is alredy written before then error message will display (ball alredy scored)
+* When the user inputs a value already entered (ball already scored), an error message will display.
-* when usr writes no value and hits enter then error message will dissplay (enter a value)
+* When the user enters no value and hits enter, an error message will display (enter a value).

-# Technologies used
+# Technologies Used
-* javascript
+* JavaScript
 * HTML
 * CSS

 # References
-* stack overflow
+* Stack Overflow
-* blogs posts
+* Blog posts